opus1993/pubrepo/content/post/2021-03-12-data-evangelist-part-4/index.md

 {{<youtube duMcYRtQITA>}}

 The [Google Data Analytics Professional Certificate](https://grow.google/dataanalytics/#?modal_active=none) program has been released to the Coursera online learning platform.
 It it is self-paced, though they recommend a commitment of 10 hours per week.
-I expect it to be very popular.
+I expect that it will be very popular.
 Google is positioning the credential as the equivalent of a 4-year degree in their hiring process.
 No doubt this will influence many other companies to do the same, especially for professionals looking to change mid-career.
 If you enroll, I'd like to hear about your experience.

 ----